MileHacker Logo

 Planning Your Sightseeing

-To improve your sightseeing, consider travel times from one location to another and operating hours.
-Public transit and ride-sharing services are available for getting around.
+To better your sightseeing, consider travel times between locations and operating hours.
+Public transportation and ride-sharing services are available for getting around.

 • Maps: Carry a local map or use a reliable navigation app to orient yourself.